 If there’s one thing we’re used to here in Ontario, it’s that whatever B.C. does in real estate we are usually quick to follow.
 The Ontario government is already working with the Canadian Revenue Agency (CRA) to come up with a more regulated system that will ensure proper taxes are paid on profits earned from flipping pre-construction condos in Toronto.

 It’s also worth mentioning that it’s an election year and with that comes newly proposed policies.
-The Federal Budget includes a provision to remove the HST exemption for pre-construction assignment flippers who could prove their intent to eventually live in the purchased units.
+The Federal Budget includes a provision to remove the HST exemption for pre-construction assignment flippers who could prove their intent to live in the purchased units eventually.

-If you’re buying a pre-construction condo with the intention of flipping it, you run the risk of being taxed as a trader rather than an investor.
+If you’re considering flipping condos in Toronto, you run the risk of being taxed as a trader rather than an investor.
 So, what is the difference?

 As an investor, any profits you earn on your investments when you go to sell are considered capital gains, which means you only have to pay tax on 50% of your net profits.